 The program at Clark provides a range of courses, from first-year intensive seminars, “problems of practice” courses, advanced “integrative” seminars, and a range of capstone experiences — all exploring the complexities of culture, communication, and media, in personal, institutional, and societal contexts.
 Courses emphasize new ways of thinking about communication, and explore topics as diverse as the effects of mass media, the creation of nationalism and nationalist symbols, gender and language development, and new media technologies.
-As a COMM student, we will work with you to develop critical and analytical skills for understanding the role of communication — locally, nationally, and globally.
+As a CSAC student, we will work with you to develop critical and analytical skills for understanding the role of communication — locally, nationally, and globally.

 Unlike the Communication programs at most universities, our curriculum is neither primarily technical nor skills-based.
 Although we offer credit for classes focused on professional practice, our goals are analytical: to understand how communications processes work, whether in an argument between friends, an exchange in a social networking site, an interpretation of a popular television show, a political speech or event communicated across the world, or a design of a new technological tool to support neighborhood community organizing.
-At Clark, you might study how the dress of Asian women in London has become culturally charged and powerfully coded, how architecture communicates the values of a culture, how images of "minorities" are circulated in advertising and film, or how a program called “Poetry Inside-Out” works in an urban 5th grade classroom.
+At Clark, you might study how the dress of Asian women in London has become culturally charged and powerfully coded, how architecture communicates the values of a culture, how images of "minorities" are circulated in advertising and film, or how a program called “Poetry Inside-Out” works in an urban fifth grade classroom.

 We are a highly collegial and collaborative faculty — coming from a range of different disciplines, and bringing a wide range of interests and expertise.
 We do share, however, a common commitment to interrogating culture and communication — in the service of better understanding and engaging in the modern world.
-We see the COMM major as preparation for leadership in the 21st century, working with people, texts, and tools across a wide-range of geographic, cultural, institutional, and linguistic borders.
+We see the CSAC major as preparation for leadership in the twenty-first century, working with people, texts, and tools across a wide-range of geographic, cultural, institutional, and linguistic borders.

 Using the lens of cultural practice, our program studies communication at the intersection of many disciplines — including sociology, English history, linguistics, urban education, psychology, anthropology, and the fine arts — drawing from both humanistic and social-scientific modes of inquiry to examine fundamental communication processes and effects.
 Clark’s global, international character offers many opportunities for our students to think about and to shape the impact of communication throughout the world.
-Preparation gained in the major provides a liberal arts orientation to how we think about and participate in communication as the 21st century unfolds.
+Preparation gained in the major provides a liberal arts orientation to how we think about and participate in communication as the twenty-first century unfolds.

 - a bridge-builder